nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 tags:
   - tech
   - website
-draft: true
 ---
 # Phone Number Verification

-Something that always bugs me is when a website or app requires phone number verification, often called SMS authentication.
-Usually, that means that you enter your phone number into the app, and it will send you an automated code that you enter, or a link you click, to verify that the number is really yours.
+Something that always irks me is when a website or app requires phone number verification, often called SMS authentication.
+Usually, that means whenever you want to log in to, let's call it BookFace, it will text you an automated code that you enter, or a link to click, to verify that the number is really yours and it is really you trying to log in.
 Many websites are now beginning to enforce this policy.
 In my opinion, this is a terrible system for several reasons.

 <!-- more -->

+> I'm using "BookFace" as an example company/app name.
+It could represent Gmail, Instagram, or something very critical like your mobile banking app.

 ## Weak Argument

 One very weak argument is that not everyone has a phone.
 Okay... [survey says](https://www.pewresearch.org/internet/fact-sheet/mobile/) that in 2021, 97% of Americans and 100% ages 18-49 own a cell phone of some kind.
 I *said* it was a weak argument!
-A counter argument to this, is those people signing up for these services (e.g. Gmail, Instagram, etc...) likely have a phone, and may even be accessing these apps directly from their phone.
+A counter argument to this, is those people signing up for BookFace likely have a phone, and may even be accessing BookFace directly from their phone.
 A counter to the counter, is that these figures are cell phone ownership - not necessarily the number of mobile phone *subscriptions* or activated SIM cards.

 ## Medium Argument 1

+Your phone battery could die.
+Then what?
+You're locked out of BookFace until you charge it.
 Okay, what if you lose your phone?
 In most cases, that means you lose your phone number with it.
 Unfortunately, it's not that simple to recover your lost phone number.
 So, no phone = no phone number = locked out of your accounts?
 What a horrible day that would be!

 ## Medium Argument 2

 This is more of a personal one.
 To me, my phone number feels more personal to me than my email or other modes of online communication.
-I simply don't like sharing my personal phone number with companies - especially since I know many of them do not respect privacy laws and will sell my personal data.
+I simply don't like sharing my personal phone number with BookFace - especially since I know it will not respect privacy laws and will sell my personal data.
 I've seriously considered obtaining a "burner" phone to use for all my account authentication methods, but then I would need to be carrying 2 phones around and pay for additional data, and of course there is the issue of phone number reuse (mentioned [later](#reuse) in this article.)

 ## Strong Argument